Financial Planning For Your Next Deployment

 If the Service Member is a National Guard or Reservist, ensure that they contact the Employer Support of the Guard and Reserve (ESGR) if needed.

 Undoubtedly, service members understand that it is their money and they are entitled to spend it as they deem appropriate.
-However, it is important to note, that the deployment lifestyle only lasts for a limited period.
-The extra monetary boost that is usually associated with rotations often leads to a “living in the moment” type mentality that can rapidly come crashing down without proper planning.
+However, it is essential to note that the deployment lifestyle is only temporary.
+The extra monetary boost typically associated with rotations often leads to a “living in the moment” mentality that can rapidly come crashing down without proper planning.

 Conversations with dependents and legal services are needed to ensure proper coverage is provided for recurring debts and future planning.
-Each respective branch of the military has legal services available to service members to address items such as power of attorneys, wills and other documentation that concerns the execution of financial actions that could affect the service member.
+Each branch of the military has legal services available to service members to address items such as powers of attorney, wills, and other documentation that concerns the execution of financial actions that could affect the service member.

-Financial stress is a burden that a lot of service members go through, but by conducting proper financial planning and knowledge, it can be limited and allow them to prepare for life post-deployment.
+Financial stress is a burden that many service members face, but by conducting proper financial planning and acquiring knowledge, it can be mitigated and allow them to prepare for life after deployment.

 RELATED: